Why Isn't Wall Street in Jail?

 That's the way it's supposed to work.
 But a veritable mountain of evidence indicates that when it comes to Wall Street, the justice system not only sucks at punishing financial criminals, it has actually evolved into a highly effective mechanism for protecting financial criminals.
 This institutional reality has absolutely nothing to do with politics or ideology — it takes place no matter who's in office or which party's in power.
 To understand how the machinery functions, you have to start back at least a decade ago, as case after case of financial malfeasance was pursued too slowly or not at all, fumbled by a government bureaucracy that too often is on a first-name basis with its targets.
 Indeed, the shocking pattern of nonenforcement with regard to Wall Street is so deeply ingrained in Washington that it raises a profound and difficult question about the very nature of our society: whether we have created a class of people whose misdeeds are no longer perceived as crimes, almost no matter what those misdeeds are.
 The SEC and the Justice Department have evolved into a bizarre species of social surgeon serving this nonjailable class, expert not at administering punishment and justice, but at finding and removing criminal responsibility from the bodies of the accused.

 The systematic lack of regulation has left even the country's top regulators frustrated.
 Lynn Turner, a former chief accountant for the SEC, laughs darkly at the idea that the criminal justice system is broken when it comes to Wall Street.
-"I think you've got a wrong assumption — that we even have a law-enforcement agency when it comes to Wall Street," he says.
+"I think you've got a wrong assumption — that we even have a law-enforcement agency when it comes to Wall Street," he says.----------------------

 Pause for a minute to take this in.
 Aguirre, an SEC foot soldier, is trying to interview a major Wall Street executive — not handcuff the guy or impound his yacht, mind you, just talk to him.
 In the course of doing so, he finds out that his target's firm is being represented not only by Eliot Spitzer's former top aide, but by the former U.S. attorney overseeing Wall Street, who is going four levels over his head to speak directly to the chief of the SEC's enforcement division — not Aguirre's boss, but his boss's boss's boss's boss.
 Mack himself, meanwhile, was being represented by Gary Lynch, a former SEC director of enforcement.